kernhe/SPDXHub/INSTALL.md

-SPDXHUb(Dashboard) is an online interface for the SPDX database.
+SPDXHub(Dashboard) is an online interface for the SPDX database.
 To Install SPDXHub(Dashboard) on your computer follow the installation
 instructions below: